yutannihilation/savvy/docs/design.md

 ```

 The bad news is that `bool` is not the case. `bool` doesn't have `is_na()` or
-`na()`. `NA` is treated as `TRUE`.
-So, you have to make sure the input doesn't
+`na()`. `NA` is treated as `TRUE` without any errors.
+So, you have to make sure
-contain any missing values on R's side.
-So, for example, this function is not an
+the input doesn't contain any missing values on R's side.
+For example, this
-identity function.
+function is not an identity function.

 ```no_run
 #[savvy]